BeanieODM/beanie/docs/tutorial/collection_setup.md

 ## Time series

-You can setup a timeseries collection using inner class `Collection`.
+You can setup a timeseries collection using inner class `Settings`.

 **Be aware, timeseries collections a supported by MongoDB 5.0 and higher only.**